The Revd. Jo Winn-Smith

 Jo Winn-Smith is an assistant curate, PhD candidate, lectures on an Anglican ministerial training course, and is a passionate advocate of inclusivity.

-Growing up in Surrey and realising she couldn’t study history, literature, Ancient Greek and psychology all in one, decided to read theology at Oxford as an undergraduate.
-There she met her husband, Matthew, and they found a home and welcome in the more liberal tradition, she having had roots in evangelicalism and his experiences being from anglo-catholicism!
+Growing up in Surrey, she went to Oxford to read theology.
+Whilst there, she met her husband, Matthew, and they found a home and welcome in the more liberal tradition, she having had roots in evangelicalism and his experiences being from anglo-catholicism.